dladams/duneproc/doc/tutorial02.md

 * calib_tail - Calibration, mitigation and tail removal but no noise removal.
 * calib_noiserem - Calibration, mitigation, tail removal and noise removal.
 * wirecell - Above plus switch back to approximate ADC scale and zeroing of bad channels.
 Add pdchtzmax50 or pdchtamax50 to put the plots on ADC scale.

-10. Run standard PDSP data reco, stop after dataprep, and create channel-tick displays.
+The results with the wirecell option should be the same as for reco above.

+12. Produce ROI plots for the same dataprep for FEMB 302u using an ROI finder with threshold 0.5 ke.
-> duneproc reco_dataprep mydst 1
+> duneproc run_dataprep/dptools_calib_tail/dpcr_femb302u/roithresh0.5/addRoiViewer mydst 5
-> display reco_dataprep/mydst_proc000001/adcprp_tpp0z_run008564_evt000008.png

-11. Run standard PDSP simulation reco, stop after dataprep, and create channel-tick displays.
-> duneproc reco_dataprep_sim mysimdst 1
-> display reco_dataprep_sim/mysimdst_proc000001/adcprp_tpp0z_run22603710_evt001271.png
+> display run_dataprep/dptools_calib_tail/dpcr_femb302u/roithresh0.5/addRoiViewer/mydst_proc000005/roi_chan000459_000.png